jakobes/cbcpost-fork/docs/rst_functionality/cbcbatch.rst

         casedir=BatchResults num_cores=8 run.py

 This will cause 8 simulations to be run at a time, and new ones started as soon as one core becomes available.
-Since there may be a large variations in computational cost between parameters, it is also supported to tie one of the batch parameters to run in parallell with mpirun:
+Since there may be a large variations in computational cost between parameters, it is also supported to tie one of the batch parameters to run in parallel with mpirun:

 .. code-block:: bash